-Fees include attendance, electronic program materials and technical support.
-Group discounts are available.
-Visit www.osgoodepd.ca/group-discounts for details.
-Please inquire about financial assistance.
+Fees include online attendance and electronic program materials.
+Participants will have access to the archived sessions of this program for 120 days from the date of program completion.
+Visit www.osgoodepd.ca/financial-assistance for details about financial assistance.

 Program Changes